Junichiro-KOBAYASHI/LASSO_with_different_IDs/README.md

 # License

 This software is distributed under the MIT license.
-For more details, please visit `LICENSE.txt`.
+For more details, please visit `LICENSE`.

+# Contact
+Junichiro KOBAYASHI almathiscenamiisento55dayone@gmail.com